Grand Veterans Handicap Chase Preview, Tips, Runners & Trends

 Grand Veterans Handicap Chase Jockey Statistics

-There are two leading jockeys in the Grand Veterans Handicap Chase over the last 20 renewals, with both Sean Bowen and Richie McLernon, who have both won the race two times.
+There are two leading jockeys in the Grand Veterans Handicap Chase over the last 20 renewals, with both Sean Bowen and Richie McLernon, who have both won the race twice.
 Sean Bowen winners have been with Buachaill Alainn (2018) and Dee Star (2023).
 Richie McLernon winners have been with Jerrysback (2022) and Ilikedwayurthinkin (2025).

 Here are some of the top Grand Veterans Handicap Chase jockey statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):